EpicEricEE/typst-plugins/base64/src/coder.typ

 /// Arguments:
 /// - data: The data to encode.
 Must be of type array, bytes, or string.
 /// - alphabet: The alphabet to use for encoding.
 Its size must be a power of 2.
-/// - padding: Whether to pad the output with "=" characters.
+/// - pad: Whether to pad the output with "=" characters.
 ///
 /// Returns: The encoded string.
 #let encode(
   data,
   alphabet,
-  padding: true,
+  pad: true,
 ) = {
   let chunk-size = calc.log(alphabet.len(), base: 2)
   assert.eq(calc.fract(chunk-size), 0, message: "alphabet size must be a power of 2")